AntonioLok/online-shopping-reactJS-Frontend/README.md

 To start the app, simply run `npm start`
 The app should run at `localhost:8080`

+To start the server, simply run `node server`.
+The server should run at `localhost:8000`

 ### pre-commit
 Before each commit, only code quality (eslint) and sass-lint checks will be made.
 The following command will be run: